 These prime areas are those most essential for your child's healthy development and future learning.

-As children grow, the prime areas will help them to develop skills in four specific areas:
+As children grow, the prime areas will help them to develop skills in five specific areas:

 - Understanding the World